 VyprVPN stands out from the crowd thanks to its proprietary protocol called Chameleon.
 This protocol is based on OpenVPN but adds a layer of obfuscation to the data, making it much more difficult for someone looking at your connection to know that it’s a VPN connection.
 This can help in places with tight censorship that might block connections, such as in China.

 Advanced Protocols and Router Firmware

 In addition to the custom protocol, VyprVPN provides custom firmware for Asus routers.
 This allows you to use the Chameleon protocol as well as a few other features, such as controlling the VPN connection on a per-device basis.
 Configuration files are also available for OpenVPN and PPTP protocols if you want to set up the VPN to run on the router’s standard Asus firmware.

-VyprVPN’s pricing starts off very high, coming in at the same price as ExpressVPN, but the more long-term options come with very steep discounts.
-The three-year plan is actually a good value, but it’s worth pointing out that VyprVPN has pretty poor speeds.
+VyprVPN’s pricing is very high, costing more than ExpressVPN.
+The one-year plan is a better option, but it’s worth pointing out that VyprVPN has pretty poor speeds.

 However, as we looked at in our VyprVPN review, there is a 30-day money-back guarantee that allows you to try the VPN service out risk free.
 If it’s too slow for your purposes, you can still get a refund.

 VyprVPN sets itself apart from the VPN competition thanks to its unique protocol that cuts through censorship as well as its impressive custom firmware for Asus routers.
 While the VPN’s speeds are lackluster and hold it back from reaching a higher spot on this list, it still manages to carve out a distinct niche for itself.